-shared gamma-frailty model as a special case.
-Second, we propose using a direct estimation procedure in the parametric model, instead of the two-step estimation procedure used by Chatterjee and Shih.
+In this paper we have suggested a cure-mixture model for the modeling of correlations in bivariate time-to-event data.
+This model extends the approach outlined in the paper of Chatterjee and Shih (2001) in various ways.
+First, instead of the shared gamma-frailty model we use the much more flexible correlated gamma-frailty model, which includes the shared gamma-frailty model as a special case.
+Second, we propose to use a direct estimation procedure in the parametric model instead of the two-step estimation procedure used by Chatterjee and Shih.
 Third, we think that our twin data are more appropriate as an illustrative example than the family data of Chatterjee and Shih (who ignored higher order correlations in their family data) for such bivariate models.
 Nevertheless, our estimate of the size of a susceptible fraction (due to breast cancer) with 0.222 (0.045) is very close to the estimate 0.22 (0.0093) in the parametric model found by Chatterjee and Shih in a completely different study population.
-Furthermore, this finding is in line with the results of Peto and Mack (2000).
+Furthermore, this finding is in line with the results of Peto and Mack (2002).
 Fourth, we allow the lifetimes to be truncated in our model.